 Towards a History of Everything (part II)

-From the ashes of the 'Laponia Illustrata' into the labyrinth of Rudbeck the Younger's unfinished 'Systema Philologicum'.
+From the ashes of the "Laponia Illustrata" into the labyrinth of a world ordered by words.

-This article continues from Rudbeck the Younger’s 1695 expedition to Sápmi and his failed attempt to write the Laponia Illustrata from it, as told in Part I.
+This article continues from Rudbeck the Younger’s 1695 expedition to Sápmi and his failed attempt at the Laponia Illustrata, as told in Part I.

-Systema Philologicum (‘Philological System’) was the working title Rudbeck the Younger gave the project.
-Across its pages, he sought to unfold the hidden system he believed connected the languages of the world and the creation they signified.
+Systema Philologicum (‘Philological System’) was the working title Rudbeck the Younger gave the project on which he embarked after the inferno.
+Across more than ten thousand pages, he explored the structure which, he believed, connected all languages of the world and the creation they described.

 Lifetime, coagulated on paper.

-The pages of the Systema form the walls of a labyrinth overgrown with notes, connected through side passages and trapdoors, elusive to the gaze of the linear reader, like fractal structures.
+The pages of the Systema form the walls of a labyrinth overgrown with notes, connected through side passages and trapdoors, elusive to the gaze of the linear reader.

-Rudbeckian terrain is riddled with rabbit holes, and the closer one leans over works like these, the more one steps towards a roller-coaster of connections and digressions, of brackets opened and never closed – and the greater the risk that in mere describing, one mimics the very structure that informs their pages.
+Rudbeckian terrain is riddled with rabbit holes.
+The closer one leans over works like these, the more one moves into a thicket of connections and digressions, of brackets opened and never closed – and the greater the risk that in mere describing, one mimics the very structure that informs their pages.

 I am no stranger to these lands, and writing about the grand works of the Rudbecks, father and son, is incomplete without acknowledging the pitfalls of wandering on such ground.